SMALL LIVING ROOM IDEAS

 Pablo - elise floor lamp

-Choosing furniture for a small living room is like curating a capsule wardrobe: everything needs to earn its spot.
-Think sleek, slim profiles.
-Opt for pieces with legs rather than skirts—showing some air space under the furniture creates the illusion of more floor area and allows the eye to travel.
+You can opt for pieces with legs rather than skirts – showing some air space under the furniture creates the illusion of more floor area and allows the eye to travel.

 Hay - quilton lift sofa